DFIR Next Steps: What to do after you find a suspicious Windows Network Logon Session

 First though, let’s look at the basics of the Network Logon Sessions.

 Windows creates a logon session after an application authenticates a user.
 The application gets to pick what kind of logon session is created, and Network Logons are the fastest to create and provide basic access to resources.
-Other examples include interactive Remote Interactive and Interactive (local).
+Other examples include:

 Because they are so generic, network logon sessions are created in a variety of scenarios, such as: